 The development of hybrid models, in particular DES in the litterature, has raised the question of the domain of validity of these models.
 According to theory, these models should not be applied to flow involving laminar boundary layers (BL).
 But industrial flows are complex flows and often present regions of laminar BL, regions of fully developed turbulent BL and regions of non-equilibrium vortical BL.
 It is then mandatory for industrial use that the new hybrid models give a reasonable prediction for all these types of flow.
 We concentrated on evaluating the behavior of hybrid models for laminar BL and for vortical wakes.
 While less predictive than pure LES on laminar BL, some hybrid models still give reasonable predictions for rather low Reynolds numbers.

-A little surprisingly, the prediction of vortical wakes needs some improvement.
-For this improvement, we propose a hybrid formulation involving locally a sophisticated LES-VMS (Large Eddy Simulation - Variational Multi-Scale) model combined with the dynamic local limitation of Germano-Piomelli.
-This model can be hybridized with a RANS model with some positive outputs.
-It can also be hybridized with a DDES model with larger benefits.
-The prediction is better than with RANS and also better than with a pure DDES model.
-A communication has been presented in the DLES11 conference [15] and an extended article from a conference held last year in Strasbourg has been written (with 2018 results), submitted and accepted for publication in a Springer book entitled "Progress in Hybrid RANS-LES Modelling"(2018).
+This year, we have developed a new model relying on the hybridation of a DDES model based on a k- $\epsilon$ closure with our dynamic VMS model.
+This model shows improvement in most situations and in particular for laminar flows.